iDevil777/magisk-module-template/README.md

 - Magisk
 - Magisk Hide (https://www.didgeridoohan.com/magisk/MagiskHide)
 ## Instructions
-1. Flash in Magisk Manager
+1. Flash in Magisk Manager or TWRP
 2. Reboot
 3. Comment on XDA to share your experience

-Or to use without Magisk (TODO: update for V1)...

-1. Enable ADB.
-3. Run `adb shell sed 's/ORANGE/GREEN/i' /proc/cmdline | sed 's/YELLOW/GREEN/i' > /data/local/tmp/cmdline` from computer with connected and authorized ADB/USB
-4. `adb shell mount -o bind /data/local/tmp/cmdline /proc/cmdline` from computer with connected and authorized ADB/USB
-5. Comment on XDA to share your experience